hackclub/hackclub/workshops/Dialogflow-chatbot/README.md

 You finished the Dialogflow chatbot workshop by completing all tasks:

-- Creating a Dialogflow Agent.
+- [x] Creating a Dialogflow Agent.
-- Creating Intents.
+- [x] Creating Intents.
-- Testing Agent.
+- [x] Testing Agent.

 # ⚡ What's Next?
 Now, how you can expand it?
 Try adding some cool commands and try different integrations with the help of [Dialogflow documentation](https://cloud.google.com/dialogflow/es/docs)

 Here are some examples 👇

+- Integrate the agent with your own website.
+- Integrate it as a dialogflow messenger in your own website.
 - Integrate the agent with Slack.
-- Creating a agent which asks personal details from user.
-- Integrate it with Google Assistance.